 The moment that last piece of Halloween candy has been eaten, I’m ready to start putting up the Christmas decorations!
-Christmas is absolutely my favorite time of year, and I’m lucky enough to live a few miles away from a place that does Christmas like no other.
+Christmas is absolutely my favorite time of year, and I’m lucky enough to live a few miles away from a place that does Christmas like no other (if you’re on the other side of the pond for the holidays, check out this post on Disneyland Paris at Christmas instead!)
 Walt Disney World is a magical place to visit any time of the year, but Christmas at Walt Disney World really kicks the magic up a notch.
 The decorations, the music, the incredible festive atmosphere; I don’t know anyone who has visited Walt Disney World during the holidays and had anything less than an amazing time.
 If you’re planning to visit Walt Disney World at Christmas, this is my list of absolute must-do Christmas activities.

 1. Attend Mickey’s Very Merry Christmas Party